To establish a case of negligence under Nevada law, you must prove four things:

 3.3.
 Third element: Causation

 A breach of duty by itself is not negligence.
-The plaintiff has to show that the defendant’s actions (the breach) caused the injuries.
+You have to show that the defendant’s actions (the breach) caused your injuries.
 The following are common examples of a breach of duty causing an injury:

 - A texting driver swerves into another lane, hitting another driver.